researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

         [connUri]: {
            failedToLoad: true|false, //default is false, whether or not this connection was able to be loaded or not
            loadingMessages: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
+           loading: true|false, //default is false, whether or not this connection is currently loading itself (similar to the loading in the need)
            petriNetData: {
                 loading: true|false, //default is false, whether or not the petriNetData has been loaded,
                 dirty: true|false //default is false, whether or not the currently stored petriNetData is (assumed to be) not correct anymore